Jessica Gunning: Career

+In 2025, Gunning appeared in Steven Soderbergh’s comedy-drama The Christophers, playing one of the estranged children of artist Julian Sklar (portrayed by Sir Ian McKellen), opposite Michaela Coel and James Corden.

+In 2026, Gunning starred as the hot-tempered laundress Dame Washalot in the Enid Blyton fantasy adventure film The Magic Faraway Tree, alongside Andrew Garfield, Claire Foy and Nicola Coughlan.

+Gunning is set to star alongside Angelina Jolie in the comedy film Anxious People, directed by Marc Forster, and has joined the cast of Frank and Percy, which also stars Sir Ian McKellen as Percy and Roger Allam as Frank.
+She will also appear as singer Cass Elliot of the 1960s folk-rock group The Mamas & the Papas in the biographical drama My Mama Cass.

 Personal life

-Gunning is a lesbian, having come out to her family and friends in November 2022.
-She confirmed her sexuality in a June 2024 interview, describing herself as a "big old gay".
-Discussing her coming out experience, Gunning said that it was a "mega, mega thing for [her] [...] adding that although she was "surrounded by gays" and that "all [her] friends are gay" so she "wasn't repressing anything", it was just that she didn’t think that she could be gay.
+Gunning is a lesbian, having first come out to her family and friends in November 2022.
+She publicly came out in June 2024, describing herself as a "big old gay".
+Discussing her coming out experience, Gunning said that it was a "mega, mega thing for [her]", adding that although she was "surrounded by gays" and that "all [her] friends are gay" so she "wasn't repressing anything", it was just that she did not think that she could be gay.